 ‘Flower Forever’ by Ragnar Levi gives a wonderful view of the history of the craft of French Beading.
 It was written to accompany a fabulous exhibition at the Thielska Gallery in Stockholm, Sweden.
 The exhibition, entitled, ‘Eternal Bloom!
 Bead Art and Crafted Nature’ runs until 14th February 2016.
-It features historic arrangements and also new arrangements by modern artists, put together by floral artist Gunnar Kaj, who has been in charge of the floral arrangements for the Nobel Prize awards.
+It features historic arrangements and also new arrangements by modern artists.
+Curated by floral artist Gunnar Kaj, who has been in charge of the floral arrangements for the Nobel Prize awards.

-Ragnar Levi’s book gives an account of the art of French Beading, including a detailed history and a look at the manufacturing and crafting processes used today.
-Flower Forever includes stunning photos by Edvard Koinberg.
-You can see a couple of samples in this blog post, so I would like to thank Edvard for allowing me to use them.
+Ragnar Levi’s book gives an account of the art of French Beading.
+It includes a detailed history and a look at the manufacturing and crafting processes used today.
+Flower Forever also includes stunning photos by Edvard Koinberg.
+You can see a couple of samples in this blog post.
+So, I would like to thank Edvard for allowing me to use them.
 Can I also say that his work is stunning and if you would like to see more, you can find his website here.

 Right, back to the book!
 Ragnar was kind enough to send me a signed copy of ‘Forever Flower’, having been told of my own interest in French Beading.